Army ROTC Programs

 What is ROTC?

 The Reserve Officer Training Corp (ROTC) program is one of the most successful leadership programs in the U.S. It offers cadets paid tuition and a guaranteed military career post-graduation.
-Army ROTC training at Grand Canyon University (GCU) can help you develop governance skills that meet high U.S. Army quality standards and will be useful in many post-military careers.
+ROTC programs at Grand Canyon University (GCU) can help you develop governance skills that meet high U.S. Army quality standards and will be useful in many post-military careers.

 Learn the principles of leadership, management and problem solving, all of which will help you thrive as an Army officer and in a future work environment.